Skip to main content

 President of the Commission Ursula von der Leyen stressed three elements that were key for a successful reconstruction of Ukraine:

 Given the scale of the challenge at stake, the recovery efforts need to be an inclusive multi-stakeholder process, involving both public and private sectors, as well as international organisations.
 That is why the conference brought together world-renowned experts across various disciplines and backgrounds, as well as representatives from civil society and the private sector, together with the Ukrainian government.
-The conference recommendations will contribute to shaping global efforts on the way ahead for Ukraine's green, resilient, prosperous and democratic future.

 Support for Ukrainian schools

-Because the future of Ukraine begins in its schools, the EU is supporting the rehabilitation of damaged schools with €100 million, announced by the President in her State of the Union address.
+Because the future of Ukraine begins in its schools, the EU is supporting the rehabilitation of damaged schools with €100 million, announced by the President in her 2022 State of the Union address.

 The European Commission has allocated around €14 million to purchase school buses and bring Ukrainian children safely to school.
 The Commission has also launched an EU-wide campaign to donate school buses for Ukraine, channelled through the EU Civil Protection Mechanism.